-Project Impacts: The proposed project would temporarily impact approximately 9.8 acres of benthic environment within the dredge footprint and at the in-Bay disposal site for the duration of each dredging and disposal episode.
-The detrimental effects erosion/sedimentation rates, substrate, water quality, fish habitat, air quality, and noise are all expected to be minor and short term.
-No permanent negative effects such as undesired substrate alteration. decreased water quality, loss of fish habitat, decrease air quality, and noise pollution are anticipated.
+The detrimental effects on erosion/sedimentation rates, substrate, water quality, fish habitat, air quality, and noise are all expected to be minor and short term.
+No permanent negative effects such as undesired substrate alteration, loss of submerged aquatic vegetation, decreased water quality, loss of fish habitat, decrease air quality, and noise pollution are anticipated.
 The beneficial effects on economics, employment, safety and navigation, and of the removal of contaminants, are major and long term.

 Proposed Mitigation: The proposed dredging would not result in a permanent loss of waters of the United States.
 Temporary impacts to aquatic resources would be mitigated by proposed minimization and avoidance measures, including conducting work only within the permitted environmental work windows.
-Therefore, no compensatory mitigation is proposed or required.
+The removal and replacement of steel pilings would result in negligible impacts to the benthic environment.
+Shading is not expected to result in the loss of submerged aquatic vegetation.
+Therefore, no compensatory mitigation is proposed.